 Call 48 hours (two business days) before you start your project.
 State law requires this notice to allow companies enough time to flag underground lines.

 Watch for the marks.
-A utility location company will mark the approximate location of buried lines with paint, flags, stakes or a combination using a recognized color code for marking underground lines:
+A utility location company will mark the approximate location of buried lines with paint, flags, stakes or a combination.
+Because a utility location company marks these lines, you may see multiple utility flags in your yard, CoServ or otherwise.

 Red = Electric